micmejia/bible-dump/NKJV/Acts/Acts 27.md

 When it was day, they did not recognize the land; but they observed a bay with a beach, onto which they planned to run the ship if possible.

 ###### 40
-And they [^h]let go the anchors and left _them_ in the sea, meanwhile loosing the rudder ropes; and they hoisted the mainsail to the wind and made for shore.
+And they let go the anchors and left _them_ in the sea, meanwhile loosing the rudder ropes; and they hoisted the mainsail to the wind and made for shore.

 ###### 41
-But striking [^i]a place where two seas met, they ran the ship aground; and the prow stuck fast and remained immovable, but the stern was being broken up by the violence of the waves.
+But striking a place where two seas met, they ran the ship aground; and the prow stuck fast and remained immovable, but the stern was being broken up by the violence of the waves.

 ###### 42
 And the soldiers' plan was to kill the prisoners, lest any of them should swim away and escape.